Grilling 101- The Basics of Grilling Fruit and Veggies

 Citrus

-Lemon, small oranges, and limes are the most straightforward fruit to grill and offer the most applications.
+Lemon, small oranges, and limes are the most straightforward fruits to grill and offer the most applications.
 Cut them in half and grill flesh-side-down for five minutes.
 The zest of its juice fades as the heat brings out the fruity complexities and sweetness.

 Bananas